AlyssaRBrown/CS_EXCEL_PROJECT/README.md

 ##  **Modifications**
 Find and Replace tool: All tickets were set to "closed" to simulate the correct environment for the business case.
-The null dates of the resolution were set to Saturday, June 3rd.
+The null (Blank) dates of resolution were set to Saturday, June 3rd.

+Workbook Insertion: A seperate table was created in a new workbook of all customers and their yearly total spent with the company for 2023 and 2024.

 Random Number Generator formula: Yearly "total amount spent at the company" columns were inserted to compare any potential purchase changes after the customer service inquiry.
 These numbers were then set in stone to ensure they did not recalculate once the foormula was re-run.